First Battle of Przasnysz: The battle

 On 17 February, the Russian 76th and 77th Infantry Divisions launched an offensive against Drobin.
 The attacks were so strong and swift that the Russian chains managed to break through to the battery of the German 1st Guards Reserve Field Artillery Regiment.
 But with a counterattack by the Guards Reserve Rifle Battalion of the 64th Reserve Infantry Regiment and the Life Hussar Brigade, the Germans managed to push the Russian infantry back to its original position and capture 6 officers and 2,500 soldiers, 6 machine guns and 2 guns.
 The casualties of the 1st Guards Reserve Division and the Life Hussar Brigade amounted to 85 killed, 5 prisoners, 216 wounded.

 On 18 February, the German troops also managed to repel the attacks of the arriving 19th Army Corps.
-The chief of staff of the Supreme Commander of All German Forces in the East, Lieutenant-General Erich Ludendorff, hurried Gallwitz and asked why the 1st Reserve Corps had not been brought into battle.
+The chief of staff of the Supreme Commander of All German Forces in the East, Lieutenant-General Erich Ludendorff, hurried Gallwitz and asked why the I Reserve Corps had not been brought into battle.
 But Gallwitz decided to instruct these troops to advance on Ciechanów and further south, bypassing Przasnysz.
-On February 19, the corps of Morgen and the Wernitz division were ordered to bypass Przasnysz from the east and west, to tie up units of the Russian 1st Turkestan Corps in battle and, with the forces of two reserve divisions, go to their rear.
+On February 19, the corps of Morgen and the Wernitzy division were ordered to bypass Przasnysz from the east and west, to tie up units of the Russian 1st Turkestan Army Corps in battle and, with the forces of two reserve divisions, go to their rear.

 During 18 February, the Russian Guards Corps arrived in the Grajewo direction and gradually entered into battle with the German Scholz group.

 On the morning of 19 February, the commander of the Guards Corps, General of the Cavalry Vladimir Bezobrazov, launched an offensive against the villages of Radziłów, Stawiski and Kolno.
 The Osowiec garrison was defending on the distant approaches to the fortress.
 Commandant Lieutenant General K. Shulman asked to send at least a few battalions.
 The 3rd Caucasian Army Corps was sent to the fortress, but the first battalions of the 84th Shirvan Infantry Regiment arrived at the fortress only in the evening.